robmarkcole/fire-detection-from-images/pytorch/object-detection/yolov5/README.md

 * As expt8 but increase epochs to 1000
 * 3 hrs
 * `mAP@.5` of 0.593, Precision of 0.728, recall of 0.58.
 Again more epochs improve precision but otherwise degrade the model.

+## Final summary
+In general the upper limit of `mAP@.5` is approx 0.66, and there appears to be a tradeoff between Precision and Recall, possibly due to overfitting.
+The default training parameters in experiment 1 resulted in a pretty respectable model, but some tweaking of parameters and application of image augmentation did result in a slightly improved model in experiment 8.
+Further performance improvement could likely be achieved by increasing the size of the training dataset, further experimentation with image augmentation, and a more robust technique for optimising training parameters.